 - University Medicine Anschutz

 University clinic has a wide variety of patients with ages ranging from 18->100 years old.
 The clinic has a visit volume of approximately 30,000 per year.
 The clinic has a large underinsured and government population, with Medicare 38%, Medicaid 11%, and government insured/Tricare 21% and a diverse population with 43% of patients of minority or different ethnic/cultural backgrounds.
-The clinic applied for PCMH certification in 2014.
+The clinic obtained PCMH certification in 2014.
 The clinic has an onsite pharmacy team and an onsite social worker.

 - Westside Adult Clinic

 Westside is one of 11 community health centers affiliated with the Denver Health and Hospital Authority.
 The internal medicine practice at Westside serves a large Latino population and a diverse age range from 18 to geriatrics.
 The clinic population is 45% Hispanic, 10% African American, and 5% other minorities.
 There are large Medicaid, uninsured, undocumented and refugee populations served at Westside.
 This site is largely Hispanic, so Spanish speaking skills are a plus (but are not mandatory).
 This site is a federally qualified health center and is closely integrated as a community health center with the Denver Health system.
 The clinic is a primary care medical home, and offers many integrated care services including behavioral health, social work, and pharmacy.

 4. Can I apply to both the primary care and categorical tracks?

 Yes, in fact many of our applicants do apply to both programs since they are either unsure about eventual career direction or they want to increase their chances of being in Denver at the end of the day.
 The Primary Care Track is designed to provide broad training for general internists.
 The Primary Care Track graduates enter primary care practice, academic medicine, and some subspecialties.
 However, the two programs are linked and many categorical graduates choose careers in primary care.

 5. What are the scheduled educational conferences within the program?